 Unlike a private chef who usually works full time for one wealthy client, a personal chef prepares meals for many clients during the week.
-Some people confuse personal chefs and caterers, so to clear things up — as a personal chef, you sit with various clients who tell you what they’d like to eat based on their health needs, if any, and how often they’d like you to prepare meals for them.
-You plan a menu, do the shopping, cook the food in the client’s home, label the food to include reheating instructions, clean up the kitchen, and do the same thing over again in your next client’s home.
+Some people confuse personal chefs and caterers, but there are differences.
+As a personal chef, you work for various clients who tell you what they want to eat based on their health needs, if any, and taste preferences.
+They tell you how often they want you to prepare meals for them.
+You plan a menu, do the shopping, and cook the food in the client’s home.
+You also label the food to include reheating instructions and clean up the kitchen.
+Once you’re done, you do the same thing over again in your next client’s home.
 A caterer, on the other hand, prepares food in large quantities for special events.

 Learn to Cook Like a Pro

-Sure it takes some natural talent to excel as a personal chef, but being self-taught is only half the battle won.
-There’s a lot you need to know about cooking for clients that you might not know if you only ever cook at home.
+Sure, it takes some natural talent to excel as a personal chef, but being self-taught is only half the battle.
 To learn to cook like the pros, consider enrolling in culinary school.
-Culinary arts training programs vary in length, so you could get the training you need in as few as one to two years.
-In culinary school, you learn everything from calculating portions to creating amazing flavours and the safe food-handling laws in the provinces.
+Culinary arts training programs vary in length, so you can get the training you need in as few as one to two years.
+In culinary school, you learn everything from calculating portions to creating amazing flavours, as well as all about the safe food-handling laws in the provinces.
 Culinary school is also a great place to network and look for internship opportunities.

 Join a Professional Association

-First of all, CPCA offers certification, and having a certificate for your specific industry always makes you look more professional.
-The association also offers insurance, which every small business owner should have, including personal chefs.
+CPCA offers certification, and having a certificate for your specific industry makes you look more professional.
+The association also offers insurance, which every small business owner should have.
 Lastly, people looking for personal chef services contact CPCA for leads in their area, and being a member puts you on the association’s contact list.

 A Day in the Life of a Personal Chef

-To prepare for food-focused days, a personal chef might get out their day planner to see if they have any new clients to meet.
-Before leaving their home office, they might prepare food labels, menus, and shopping lists for clients, then pack the car with the specialty tools of the trade their clients might not have, such as chef’s knives, sharpeners, and herb choppers.
-They also might pack their portable printer to print any contracts, invoices, or receipts onsite.
+On an average day as a personal chef, you might get out your calendar to see if you have any new clients to meet.
+Before leaving your home office, you might prepare food labels, menus, and shopping lists for clients, then pack the car with the speciality tools of the trade your clients might not have, such as chef’s knives, sharpeners, and herb choppers.
+You also might pack your portable printer to print any contracts, invoices, or receipts at your job site.

-After interviewing and signing up a new client, a personal chef usually goes ingredient shopping before heading off to clients’ homes to prepare meals.
-Depending on the type and quantity of meals a client wants, personal chefs might schedule themselves to prepare meals for one to three clients per day.
+After interviewing and signing up a new client, you might go ingredient shopping before heading off to a client’s home to cook.
+Depending on the type and quantity of meals your client wants, you might prepare meals for one to three clients for each day of the week.